Hemimorphite: Properties, Facts and Photos

 What is Hemimorphite?

-Hemimorphite is a zinc silicate, which is a chemical compound of zinc, silicon and oxygen atoms.
+Hemimorphite is a zinc silicate, a chemical compound of zinc, silicon, oxygen and hydrogen.
 It was once believed to be the same mineral as Smithsonite, which is a zinc carbonate.
 Zinc carbonate is a compound of zinc, carbon and oxygen atoms.

 The confusion was caused by the similarity of the two minerals' external appearance.
 Until the early 1800s, both were known as 'calamine'.

-The British chemist and mineralogist James Smithson then discovered from a chemical and crystallography perspective, that both were quite distinct.
-It was then confirmed they were two different minerals.
+The British chemist and mineralogist James Smithson then discovered, from a chemical and crystallographic perspective, that they were two distinct minerals.

 The zinc carbonate was later renamed Smithsonite after James Smithson.